PDMS joins Digital Critical Friends Programme in Lanarkshire

 The programme is a partnership between tech sector body ScotlandIS, Developing the Young Workforce (DYW) Glasgow and Developing the Young Workforce (DYW) Lanarkshire.
 Created to bridge the skills gap by helping industry form a valuable relationship with a local school, the programme ultimately aims to inspire more young people to pursue a career in tech.

-PDMS volunteers will be matched with a local secondary school for 12 months.
+PDMS volunteers will be matched with a local secondary school for twelve months.
 Meeting up online and hopefully in person too for regular informal conversations, we can provide an insight into the projects we are working on and the areas where we see upcoming demand for digital and technical skills.

 By spending time together and sharing knowledge and experiences of the tech sector with teachers delivering computer science, we can help build knowledge of industry current practice and emerging tech and share this with the students.